open2c/bioframe/README.md

 - `complement`: Find genomic intervals that are not covered by any interval from a dataframe.
 - `overlap`: Find pairs of overlapping genomic intervals between two dataframes.

-Bioframe additionally has functions that are frequently used for genomic interval operations and can be expressed as combinations of these core operations and dataframe operations, including: coverage, expand, merge, select, and subtract.
+Bioframe additionally has functions that are frequently used for genomic interval operations and can be expressed as combinations of these core operations and dataframe operations, including: `coverage`, `expand`, `merge`,
+`select`, and `subtract`.

 Bioframe also has functions for loading diverse genomic data formats, and performing operations on special classes of genomic intervals, including chromosome arms and fixed size bins.

-Read the [docs](https://bioframe.readthedocs.io/en/genomic_interval_arithmetic/) and explore
+Read the [docs](https://bioframe.readthedocs.io/en/genomic_interval_arithmetic/) and explore the [jupyter notebooks](https://github.com/mirnylab/bioframe/tree/genomic_interval_arithmetic/docs/notebooks/)

 ## Genomic interval operations